Immunotherapy for Kidney Cancer

 Types of immunotherapy used for treating kidney cancer

-There are actually many different types of immunotherapy, which work in different ways – several of which have proven effective in treating kidney cancer.
-Immunotherapy can help shrink tumors or slow their growth and has been shown to improve survival in patients with advanced kidney cancer.
+There are many different types of immunotherapy, several of which have proven effective in treating kidney cancer.
+Immunotherapy can help slow cancer growth, shrink tumors and destroy cancerous cells.
+There are two main categories of immunotherapies that are used for kidney cancer:

 Immune checkpoint inhibitors